AI-Driven Edge Risk Analysis Could Slash UPI Fraud by 30% by 2024

 2. Cost Savings: Experts highlight that the application of AI-driven fraud detection methods could potentially save the Indian digital payments ecosystem upwards of $1 billion annually by 2025.
 With these economic incentives, stakeholders will be motivated to accelerate transitions toward newer technologies.

-3. **Regulatory Push**: As fraud rates escalate, expect heightened scrutiny from regulators.
-Initiatives aimed at mandating stronger fraud detection measures may become a standard.
-This evolution will not only foster accountability but also drive innovation across the industry, creating a more robust digital payment landscape.
+3. Regulatory Push: As fraud rates escalate, expect heightened scrutiny from regulators.
+Initiatives aimed at mandating stronger fraud detection measures will likely emerge.

 Q: What is AI-driven edge risk analysis?